Wondering why it’s important to read to your kids? Discover the long-term benefits of reading to children and how it can impact their future.

-Like having a financially, emotionally and socially more successful life.
-All because your parents read to you at a young age.
+Imagine having a financially, emotionally, and socially more successful life—all because your parents read to you at a young age.
 Let’s talk about these benefits and important skills your child can reap from the simple act of being read to in early childhood:

-1. A positive attitude towards reading and learning as an adult
+1. A positive attitude about reading and learning

 2. Higher vocabulary means success in school